-Gut Recovery for Horses: Hedgerow Restore
+Gut Health and GI Recovery for Horses: Hedgerow Restore

 The GI tract of horses compared to pigs and ruminants